Shellie Morris: National Indigenous Music Awards

+Red Ochre Award for Lifetime Achievement

+Morris received the 2025 Red Ochre Award for Lifetime Achievement for cultural advocacy.

 Philanthropy

 Morris utilized her renowned career in music to help raise awareness for the Fred Hollows Foundation, becoming one of their distinguished ambassadors.
 The Fred Hollows Foundation is an international non-profit organization that educates surgeons on how to cure avoidable blindness within underserved communities and countries.
 Specifically, they work within the Aboriginal and Torres Strait Islander communities of Indigenous Australia.